practicalli/clojure-web-services/docs/index.md

 ???
 WARNING "Older content using Leiningen"
     Older content uses Leiningen for project configuration.
 This content can be converted to a Clojure CLI project by creating a `deps.edn` file containing the relevant dependencies.
 Add a `build.clj` configuration to create assets to deploy, e.g. jar & uberjar.

+!!!
+INFO "Project Templates"
+    Practicalli Project templates can be used with the deps-new tool to create a new project with common libraries and code to show how those libraries can be wired together.
+    Practicalli Clojure Web Services guides will include a template for each of the projects in this book (WIP).

 ## Library Composition approach

 The Clojure community provides a diverse set of libraries, each focused on a specific need.
 Libraries are assembled to rapidly develop a tailored solution, avoiding bloat and the unnecessary complexity that comes with large frameworks.
 Libraries are relatively simple to replace with alternatives or used as inspiration for your own custom functions.

-Templates can be used to create example projects with common libraries, with code to show showing how libraries can be wired together. provide examples of libraries working together.

 ???
-INFO "Avoiding large frameworks"
+INFO "Avoid the complexity and inflexibility of large frameworks"
     Frameworks are design decisions others have made and generalised to solve a range of problem, so there is no guarantee on how many of those decisions are relevant for the current project.

     Frameworks tend to include many features not relevant to the current problem, which can be challenging to remove or replace.
 Frameworks can be over relied upon, taking away an opportunity to think about the most relevant solution.